 Peleş Castle – Swoon over Romania’s fairytale castle

-If you are going from Bucharest to Transylvania, it would be a crime to miss Peleş Castle.
+If you are going on a Transylvania tour from Bucharest, it would be a crime to miss Peleş Castle (even if this is located in Prahova County!).
 Once home to Romania’s first king, Carol I, Peleş Castle is a dream to visit.
 It’s considered to be one of the most stunning castles in the world – and only seeing a glimpse of this castle made me believe that too.

 This 19th-century castle seems to come straight from the pages of a fairytale.